 The Land of the Midnight Sun led to the next great gold rush.
 In the Yukon, many would venture into the rugged North expecting to find riches in the Klondike.
 Those who did, would find it difficult to get it back out again…alive.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL ALASKA DAY

 Join National Day Calendar as we celebrate National Alaska Day.
-Discover the wildest places and the peaceful spaces.
+Discover the wildest places and peaceful spaces.
 Go where the land meets the sky.
 Find adventure in The Land of the Midnight Sun and use #NationalAlaskaDay to share on social media.

 Santa Claus House – North Pole